 Because of the nature of the University-Model®, the cost of tuition for a full-time student will likely be less than a typical 5-day-a-week private college preparatory school.
 However, our desire to attract and retain the very best teachers will be reflected in our tuition as well.

 14. Is Adolesco Preparatory Academy governed by a church?

 No, a board of men and women from this community independently governs the school.

 15. Is Adolesco Preparatory School a non-profit organization?

 Adolesco Prep is a registered non-profit organization formed in Louisiana and is in the process of seeking 501(c)(3) status from the IRS.

 16. Are colleges accepting students from University-Model® schools?

 Students from the original University-Model® school in Arlington, Texas, which has been in operation since 1993, have had no difficulty in gaining entrance to colleges and universities nationwide.
 In fact, the majority of graduates have been awarded scholarships for academic achievement, student leadership, and athletic or artistic ability.
 UM® schools stay informed on the current and projected entrance requirements of major four-year universities.
 This allows school officials to be sure that the course offerings are meeting or exceeding college standards.
 In addition, UM® students are attractive to colleges because of their strong work ethic, successful study habits, leadership skills, and character as demonstrated through various student activities - academic, athletic, artistic, and governmental.

-Adolesco Preparatory Academy will be enrolling grades K3 through 6th grade.
-We plan to add grades 7th through 12th with each subsequent year.
+Adolesco Preparatory Academy offers grades Preschool through 7th grade.
+We plan to add 8th grade through 12th with each subsequent year.